Bedrock-OSS/regolith/docs/_pages/docs/documentation/config.md

     // Profiles are a list of filters and export information, which can be run with 'regolith run <profile>' "profiles": {
+      // 'dev' is the default profile.
+You can add more.
       "dev": {

-        // Every profile contains a list of filters to run "filters": [
+        // Every profile contains a list of filters to run, in order.
+        "filters": [
+          {
             // Filter name, as defined in filter_definitions "filter": "name_ninja",

-          // Settings object, which configure how name_ninja will run "settings": {
+            // Settings object, which configure how name_ninja will run (optional) "settings": {
               "language": "en_GB.lang"
+          },
+          {
+            // A second filter, which will run after 'name_ninja' "filter": "bump_manifest"
           }
         ],